-This guide gives useful information as to what to do before, during and after an auction.
+This guide gives useful information as to what to do before, during, and after an auction.
 We strongly suggest that anyone thinking of bidding reads the following.

 1. These particulars are intended to give a brief description of the properties included in this auction.
 Appointments to view can be arranged via the Edward Mellor office specified.
 Prospective purchasers will be deemed to have inspected the property they are interested in before bidding.

-Where the details state “External viewings only” there will be no access provided to the property either pre auction or between the auction and the completion date.
-We would recommend that lots which cannot be inspected, whatever the reason, might be unsuitable for buyers who do not regularly deal in such properties, as there is always the risk that they might not be exactly as described.
+Where the details state “External viewings only” there will be no access provided to the property either pre-auction or between the auction and the completion date.
+We would recommend that lots which cannot be inspected, whatever the reason, might be unsuitable for buyers who do not regularly deal with such properties, as there is always the risk that they might not be exactly as described.
 Access to the roof void, cellars and other hard to reach areas, whether or not there are ladders/steps present does not form part of the normal viewing process.

 Prospective buyers are advised to engage a surveyor to carry out these inspections.
-However, should the buyer with to carry out these inspections then they do so entirely at their own risk, and accept full responsibility for any damage caused, and may be asked to sign a disclaimer.
+However, should the buyer wish to carry out these inspections then they do so entirely at their own risk, and accept full responsibility for any damage caused, and may be asked to sign a disclaimer.

 2. The Auctioneers have not tested any apparatus, equipment, fittings or services so cannot verify that they are in working order.
 The buyer is advised to obtain his own verification.
 Any plans or photographs published are for the convenience of prospective purchasers and do not form part of any contract.